Enrolment application for the clinical examination of the New Zealand Oral Health Therapy Registration Examination (NZOHTREX)

 1. an application for enrolment in the clinical examination form

-2. all supporting documentation indicated on the application form
+2. all supporting documents indicated on the application form

 3. the clinical examination fee.